vuongducphuong/documentation/content/applications/finance/accounting/customer_invoices/snailmail.rst

 =========

 Sending direct mail can be an effective strategy for grabbing people's attention, especially when their email inboxes are overflowing.
-With Odoo, you have the ability to send invoices and follow-up reports through postal mail worldwide, all from within your database.
+With Leansoft, you have the ability to send invoices and follow-up reports through postal mail worldwide, all from within your database.

 Configuration